Rabbi Laurence Sebert

-Esther Schwalb started in late 2012 as our first Executive Director.
-She previously worked as a Senior Project Manager/Environmental Planning Manager at Parsons Brinckerhoff, a consulting planning & engineering firm in New York.
+Esther Schwalb became T&V’s Executive Director in late 2012 and has been organizing and professionalizing the place ever since.
+Previously, she worked as a Senior Project Manager/Environmental Planning Manager at Parsons Brinckerhoff, an international consulting planning & engineering firm in New York.
 Additionally, she was active in her children’s schools for many years and served in the lay leadership at the Park Slope Jewish Center over the course of a decade, ultimately serving as president from 2010 to 2012.
 During her term, she oversaw a capital campaign, a construction project, and fundraising efforts and supervised many other aspects of typical shul operation.
-Her managerial competence, good humor and compassion serves us well as we move toward a more professional operation to support our growing kehillah.
+Esther is happy to tell you all about T&V, discuss membership dues or Hebrew School tuition arrangements, guide your gift planning, or help you plan a party, so don’t hesitate to contact her at email@example.com or 212 677 8090 x20.